thedanzor/es6-dom-helper/README.md

 * .modify() - Expects a callback method, but will pass the element in the argument of the callback.
 Giving you freedom to do anything else.
 * .return() - Returns the standard DOM element

-note: currently when using this method, you cannot use regular DOM methods on these objects. unless using .find(), .modify() or .return() as these responses will be regular DOM objects.
+note: currently when using this utility, you cannot use regular DOM methods on the objects. unless using .find(), .modify() or .return() as these responses will return regular DOM objects.

 Examples
 ===================